cloudmesh/classes/docs/source/i523/2017/project.rst

 Work Breakdown:
     This is an appendix to the document that describes in detail who did what in the project.
-This section comes in a new page after the refernces.
+This section comes in a new page after the references.
 It does not count towards the page length of the document.
-It also uncludes explicit URLs to the the git history that documents the statistics to demonstrate not only one student has worked on the project.
+It also includes explicit URLs to the the git history that documents the statistics to demonstrate not only one student has worked on the project.
 If you can not provide such a statistic or all checkins have been made by a single student, the project has shown that they have